Image from Pexels.com

 Good password hygiene is the foundation of eCommerce security.
 The vast majority of breaches result from insecure or stolen passwords.
 Given that a lot of people don’t take password security seriously, this is not surprising.
-Require the use of strong, unique passwords from users and customers to prevent hackers from gaining access to your eCommerce website.
+Require the use of strong, unique passwords from users and customers to prevent hackers from gaining access to your SAP ecommerce website.

 Choose a Secure eCommerce Platform

 Choosing a good eCommerce solution is key.
 Online entrepreneurs need to consider security features when choosing an eCommerce platform.
 Choose an established eCommerce solution that provides SSL certificates, encrypted payment gateways, and robust authentication protocols for online businesses and their customers.